lampadovnikita/EmotionRecognition/README.md

 - [FER2103](https://www.kaggle.com/deadskull7/fer2013) (all images).
 - [RAF-DB](http://whdeng.cn/RAF/model1.html) (all images but only 205 happy class images).

-The resulting hybrid dataset has the following data distribution:
+The resulting hybrid dataset contains 46614 images and has the following data distribution:
 <img src="/images/data_distribution.png"  width="350" height="238">
 All images was converted into the FER2013 images format - greyscale 48*48 pixels.